 By the end of our time in Colombia we had recorded almost two hours of new material in the Embena language.
 We also determined that based on comparing word lists and based on back-translating existing materials in the Embena: Atrato, and the Embena: Northern and the Embena: Baudo that each could be combined and considered one language.
 This really opens some new materials for each of these Embena groups.
 We further determined that the Embena: Saija, and the Embena: Chami, and the Katio were too different to be useful.

-We were able to play the scriptures from the Embena: Northern in Panama that had been translated by New Tribes and SIL.
+We were able to play the Scriptures from the Embena: Northern in Panama that had been translated by New Tribes and SIL.
 In 2018 I had determined that translation was probably not adequate for these languages but that was based on Embena individuals trying to read and not being familiar with that writing system.
-What we found was that just based on listening they understand very well what was translated so this opens the entire scripture to these Embena.
+What we found was that just based on listening they understand very well what was translated so this opens the entire Good News to these Embena.
 We ask you to pray that they will have a vision and provisions for flooding about 100 Megavoice players through this whole language area which covers approximately 70,000 people.
 We left the eight Megavoice players we brought and a bunch of SD cards loaded with the two hours of the new material we recorded.
 Contact me if you would like to participate in further distribution.

 The Assembly of God missionary, Rosenberg, who escorted us through the Boro Boro trip has also found a shorter way to get to the Embena on the Boudo River by going down the coast on the ocean.
 They can get to a point where the Baudo River comes very close to the ocean and they’re just minutes away from contact versus the three days of torturous travel up the Boro Boro River.
 They asked us to pray that they would be able to purchase a canoe large enough for the ocean and a motor to go with it, something that will probably cost them on the order of $15,000.